-I am Yigit Menguc, a postdoctoral fellow at the Harvard MicroRobotics Lab and am now an Assistant Professor of Robotics and Mechanical Engineering at Oregon State University.
+I am Yigit Menguc, I was a postdoctoral fellow at the Harvard MicroRobotics Lab and am now an Assistant Professor of Robotics and Mechanical Engineering at Oregon State University.

 I am a mechanical engineer, an instrument-maker, and an experimentalist.
 Using biological inspiration, I design mechanisms that are as soft as skin and muscle, then manufacture them with techniques in 3D printing, laser machining, and soft lithography.
 Two classes of instruments that I have invented so far are controllable gecko-inspired adhesives and soft wearable sensors.